labwc/labwc/CONTRIBUTING.md

 2. From the root of the repository run this:

 ```
-xgettext --keyword=_ --language=C --add-comments -o po/labwc.pot src/menu/menu.c
+xgettext --keyword=_ --language=C --add-comments -o po/labwc.pot src/menu/menu.c src/config/rcxml.c
 ```

 This generates a new pot file at `po/labwc.pot`

-3. Copy the header from the original `labwc.pot` to the new one, check for sanity and commit.
+3. Copy the header from the original `labwc.pot` to the new one, keeping the newly generated dates, check for sanity and commit.

 # Upversion